Introduction

 What is an Ampere?

-• Definition: An ampere (amp) is a unit of electrical current in the International System of Units.
-It measures the amount of electric charge passing a point in an electric circuit per second.
+- Definition: An ampere (amp) is a unit that measures electrical current.
+It tells us how much electric charge flows through a point in a circuit every second.

-• Relevance to outlets: The amp rating of an outlet indicates the maximum current it can safely transmit without overheating or causing damage.
+- Relevance to outlets: The amp rating of an outlet shows the maximum current it can handle safely without overheating or getting damaged.

 Standard Amp Ratings for Home Outlets

-• Typical ratings: Most residential buildings in the U.S. feature outlets rated at 15 or 20 amps.
+- Typical ratings: Most homes in the U.S. have outlets rated at either 15 or 20 amps.

-• Variations: Specialized outlets, such as those for large appliances or tools, may have higher ratings to support greater electrical loads.
+- Variations: Some outlets, like those for big appliances or tools, may have higher ratings to support larger electrical loads.

 The Importance of Correct Amp Usage